Competence by Design from Dr. Tourian

 What advice would you provide to other program directors?

-You have to get yourself excited about CBD so others will buy in, while recognizing how huge it is as an endeavour, and how much you’re asking of others.
+You have to get yourself excited about CBD so others will buy in, while recognizing how significant it is as an endeavour, and how much you’re asking of others.
 Also, you need to flood yourself with information.
-Since 2015, I’ve been attending ICRE to get the latest information in CBME, and I’m on the Royal College CBD website all the time.
+Since 2015, I’ve been attending ICRE to get the latest information regarding CBME, and I’m on the Royal College CBD website all the time.
 I speak regularly with other program directors to their ideas and perspectives on CBD implementation.

 How are you tackling the big issue of engaging your faculty and managing their expectations?